Mentoring Program

 The Academy of Aphasia has always fostered a strong environment to encourage the participation of junior and student investigators.
 We are proud to announce that the Academy has been awarded a grant that will allow us to extend the mentoring program.

-Starting 2018, a NIDCD sponsored R13 conference grant (R13 DC017375-01), awarded to the Academy of Aphasia (PI: Swathi Kiran), brings experts/pioneers of specific approaches from a variety of scientific disciplines together with aphasia researchers at a common venue.
+Starting 2018, an NIDCD-sponsored R13 conference grant (R13 DC017375-01), awarded to the Academy of Aphasia (PI: Swathi Kiran), brings experts/pioneers of specific approaches from a variety of scientific disciplines together with aphasia researchers at a common venue.

 NIDCD SPONSORED MENTORING PROGRAM FOR JUNIOR INVESTIGATORS:

-In 2024, the Academy meeting will follow a hybrid format.
-Platform speakers will be required to attend onsite.
-All posters will be presented virtually: onsite attendees may additionally present in person.
-If you are traveling to Philadelphia for the meeting, the NIDCD award cover your travel and conference registration expenses (up to $1200).
+The NIDCD award covers your travel and conference registration expenses (up to $1000).
 If you plan to present a poster, the NIDCD award will cover your conference registration expenses.
-The NIDCD sponsored program of the Academy of Aphasia includes the following components:
+The NIDCD-sponsored program of the Academy of Aphasia includes the following components:

 Selection of program fellows